airpair/git-powered-collaborative-blogging/post.md

 ![AirPair Traffic Growth](/static/img/pages/postscomp/traffic-growth.png)

 The seeding phase was however, expensive and unsustainably heavy on internal manpower.
-To keep up the pace and quality encombent of our initial success, we needed to address the following areas of concern.
+To keep up the pace and quality incumbent of our initial success, we needed to address the following areas of concern.

 **2.2.1 Outsource more parts the content production workflow**